President Biden calls for abundant salmon in Columbia, Snake rivers

 In the order Biden acknowledged that since the signing of treaties with tribes in the region in 1855, dam construction, overfishing and population growth have changed the ecosystem of the basin and severely depleted wild fish populations.
 That has in turn substantially harmed the tribes’ ability to exercise their rights to fish in the Columbia and Snake, reserved when they ceded millions of acres of their lands in treaties with the federal government.

-“The Presidential Memorandum announced today supports tribally led conservation efforts and helps address injustices of the past,” noted a fact sheet from the federal Office of Environmental Quality.
+“The Presidential Memorandum announced today supports tribally led conservation efforts and helps address injustices of the past,” noted a fact sheet from the White House.

+US Senator Patty Murray, D-WA praised the order.
+“I’m really glad President Biden and his administration are taking salmon recovery and Tribal treaty rights seriously,” Murray said in a prepared statement.

+“Salmon are absolutely essential for our environment, our economy, and Pacific Northwest Tribes—and ensuring we are making real federal investments in salmon recovery has long been a top priority for me.
+As Chair of the Senate Appropriations Committee, I’m going to fight for the strongest possible investments to save our salmon.”

 The order builds on prior statements and commitments from the Biden administration to restore wild salmon and other native fish to the Columbia Basin.
 While the words “dam removal” does not appear in the document, the National Oceanic and Atmospheric Administration in its most recent scientific report on the basin found dam removal on the Lower Snake River, among other actions, would be essential to restore healthy salmon runs to the river.